 PLEASE NOTE: These guidelines are for travel bloggers only.
 If you are a traveler who would like to share her story, please go here.
 If you are a business trying to place a guest post, a sponsored post or something commercial, please contact me directly.

 Women on the Road is a great showcase for your travel writing talents, with thousands of women visitors a day ready to read you.

 What is Women on the Road?

 Women on the Road is one of the original women's travel websites.
-It all started with an email newsletter in 1996 and by the end of 2006 this website was finally born - for women who travel smart, safe and solo, who are respectful and curious, who want to discover the world on their own terms and leave their preconceived ideas behind.
+It all started with an email newsletter in 1996 and by the end of 2006 this website was finally born - for women who travel smart, safe and solo, who are respectful of and curious about other cultures, who want to discover the world on their own terms and leave their preconceived ideas behind.

 What's in it for YOU?